Maximizing the Probability of Fixation in the Positional Voter Model: Hardness of Optimization

 Our second observation relies on~\cref{lem:strong_bias_fixation_condition} to argue that, for an undirected, regular graph~$G$ with self-loops, when the budget~$k$ is sufficiently large, the optimal choice for the biased set~$\BiasedNodes$ forms a vertex cover of~$G$.

-\begin{restatable}{lemma}{lemvertexcover} Let~$G = (V, E)$ be an undirected, regular graph with self-loops, and~$\BiasedNodes \subseteq V$ a biased set.
-Then~$\fp^{\infty}(G^{\BiasedNodes}) \geq \frac{n+|\BiasedNodes|}{2n}$ iff $\BiasedNodes$ is a vertex cover of~$G$. \end{restatable}
+\begin{restatable}{lemma}{lemvertexcover} Let~$G = (V, E)$ be an undirected, $d$-regular graph with self-loops, and~$\BiasedNodes \subseteq V$ a biased set.
+Then~$\fp^{\infty}(G^{\BiasedNodes}) \geq \frac{{|\BiasedNodes|}/{n}+d}{1+d}$ iff $\BiasedNodes$ is a vertex cover of~$G$. \end{restatable}

-\begin{proof} Let~$d$ be the degree of~$G$; since~$G$ is connected and has self-loops, we have~$d \geq 2$.
-Due to its uniform placement, the probability that the novel trait~$A$ lands on a biased node is~$\frac{|\BiasedNodes|}{n}$.
+\begin{proof} Since~$G$ is connected and has self-loops, we have~$d \geq 2$.
+Due to the uniform initial placement of trait $A$, the probability that it lands on a biased node is~${|\BiasedNodes|}/{n}$.
 Let~$Y$ be the set of nodes in~$V \setminus S$ that have at least one neighbor \emph{not} in~$S$.
 By~\cref{lem:strong_bias_fixation_condition} we have